imgproxy/imgproxy/docs/generating_the_url_advanced.md

 ### Format definition

-The advanced URL should contain the signature, processing options, and encoded source URL, like this:
+The advanced URL should contain the signature, processing options, and source URL, like this:

 ```
-/%signature/%processing_options/%encoded_url.%extension
+/%signature/%processing_options/plain/%source_url@%extension
+/%signature/%processing_options/%encoded_source_url.%extension
 ```

 Check out the [example](#example) at the end of this guide.